 - What Makes It Unique: The incredibly diverse ecosystems—desert, delta and plains

-- Who Should Go: Experienced travelers who have already gone on safari in South Africa or Tanzania
+- Who Should Go: Experienced travelers who have already gone on safari in South Africa

 - Add-Ons: Cape Town, Mozambique, Victoria Falls